laurent8119/EDA-Madrid-Central/README.md

 This project has been carried out at The Bridge Data Science Bootcamp in July 2021.
 At that time, the World Health Organization guideline was set to 40 µg/m3(annual mean) but it has recently been modified to 30.

-To visualize the notebook with the interactive plots, click on the link to open it with nbviewer in the top right corner of the notebook.